FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### ChooseRemovals

 The `ChooseRemovals` subreconciler flags processes for removal when the current process count is more than the desired process count.
 The processes that are removed will be chosen so that the remaining process are spread across as many fault domains as possible.
-The core action this subreconciler takes is setting the `remove` field on the `ProcessGroup` in the cluster status.
+The core action this subreconciler takes is setting the `removalTimestamp` field on the `ProcessGroup` in the cluster status.
 Later subreconcilers will do the work for handling the removal.

 ### ExcludeProcesses